• Skip to primary navigation

 2. In a large bowl, whisk together almond flour, tapioca starch, sugar, “jimmies”, baking soda and baking powder.

 4. Pour batter into your cupcake liners a little over half way full.
 Place cupcake tin into oven, bake at 350 degrees for 20-25 minutes.
-You can gently place foil overtop at about 15 minutes in, it will keep the cupcakes lighter in color and keep the tops a bit softer.
+You can gently place a foil dome overtop at about 15 minutes in, it will keep the cupcakes lighter in color and keep the tops a bit softer.

 7. Meanwhile, in a small, microwave safe bowl, add in your white chocolate chips and microwave at 30 second intervals, stirring at each interval until melted and smooth.
 Add in coconut oil and stir again until smooth.
 Finally, add your food coloring, if desired and blend into chocolate well.